NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 ### PII

-To use AutoGuard's PII (Personal Identifiable Information) module, you have to list the entities that you wish to redact in `enabled_types` in the dictionary of `guardrails_config` under the key of `pii_fast`.
+To use AutoGuard's PII (Personal Identifiable Information) module, you have to list the entities that you wish to redact in `enabled_types` in the dictionary of `guardrails_config` under the key of `pii_fast`; if not listed then all PII types will be redacted.

-The above provided sample shows all PII entities that is currently being supported by AutoGuard.
+The above sample shows all PII entities that is currently being supported by AutoGuard.

 One of the advanced configs is matching score which is a threshold that determines whether the guardrail will mask the entity in text or not.
+This is optional, and not specified then the default matching score (0.5) will be applied.

-Another config is contextual rules which determine when PII redaction will be active, PII redaction will take place only when one of the contextual rule will be satisfied.
+Another config is contextual rules which determines when PII types must be present in text in order for the redaction to take place.
+PII redaction will take place only when one of the contextual rule will be satisfied.

 You have to define the config for output and input side separately based on where the guardrail is applied upon.